emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

  - XHR supports overriding mime types
  - Fetch supports streaming data using the 'onprogress' callback

-If set to a value of 2, only the DOM fetch backend will be used.
+If set to a value of 2, only the DOM Fetch backend will be used.
 This should only be used in testing.

 Default value: 0